chintanrparmar/chintanrparmar/README.md

 ### Hi there 👋

-I'm Chintan - Android/Kotlin developer.
+I'm Chintan Parmar - Android/Kotlin developer.
 I make mobile apps.
 When I’m not working, I volunteer and explore my passion for cooking..
 <!--
 Here are some ideas to get you started: